AllenHThompson/auturgus-handyman-app/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+(delete A step by step series of examples that tell you have to get a development env running)

-Stay what the step will be
+(delete Stay what the step will be)

 ```
 Give the example